MariiaMERCIER/toDoListV3/README.md

 ### General info

 This projet allow you to add, modify and remove tasks.
 It can help you to organise better you job time and daily problemes.
-You can also change the color of the fond and filter your tasks.
+You can also change the screen color and you can filter your tasks.

 ### Technologies